Reviews

 A noteworthy review of Our Presidents from Children's Literature on January 1, 2002

-This entry in the well-written ‘Our Presidents’ series provides an overview of John Adams, his early years in Massachusetts, his involvement in the Revolutionary War and his rise during the Second Continental Congress as a diplomat.
-In the first election cast in this country, View →
+This entry in the well-written ‘Our Presidents’ series provides an overview of Chester A. Arthur’s, early years in Vermont and New York, his civil rights and abolitionist work, his rise to the presidency after the assassination of James A. Garfield, and his… View →

 Cover: James Earl Carter: Our Thirty-ninth President